Make-Magazine/makerfaire/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 == Changelog ==

+= 3.1.7 =

+* Added support for displaying term label on Entry List and Export views (rather than term ID; does not work with Checkbox and Multi-select on Entry List).

 = 3.1.6 =

 * Added support for displaying term label on Entry Detail view (rather than term ID)